prabhavk/woodman/README.md

 mst-backbone is a phylogeny inference program that uses minimum spanning trees to perform constrained search through tree-space.

-Here is the link to the preprint describing the performance of mst-backbone
+Here is the link to the preprint where mst-backbone is used to guide tree-search that is performed using structural EM for the general Markov model (GMM)

 https://www.biorxiv.org/content/10.1101/2020.06.30.180315v1